Trump, DeSantis Jab at Each Other on Campaign Trail

 Matt Johnson, a 55-year-old consultant from Windham, New Hampshire, who attended DeSantis' third event of the day in Salem, said Trump and DeSantis present voters with a real choice but he liked that DeSantis "has proven he actually can get stuff done in government."

-"[Trump] talked a lot and he got some stuff done, but he didn't really get a lot of things done that he probably should have," Johnson said.
-He added, "As for the cult of personality thing, I've had enough of that."
+Trump "talked a lot and he got some stuff done but he didn't really get a lot of things done that he probably should have," Johnson said.
+"As for the cult of personality thing, I've had enough of that."

+But Walter Kirsch, 64, of Warner, New Hampshire, said Republicans must realize that, despite being "gruff" at times, Trump will ultimately be the party's nominee in 2024.
+Warner, who was among several dozen supporters waving Trump flags outside a DeSantis event Thursday evening in Manchester, said he hoped DeSantis "will think about what he's doing and bow out of this and give it to the man who's earned it."

+"Ron DeSantis has been doing an amazing job in Florida.
+He should stay there.
+I feel he may be destroying his political career," Kirsch said.

 Former New Jersey Gov. Chris Christie is expected to launch a Republican presidential campaign June 6 in New Hampshire.
 The next day, both Mike Pence, Trump's former vice president, and North Dakota Gov. Doug Burgum are expected to announce campaigns of their own.

-Sen. Tim Scott of South Carolina, former U.N.
-Ambassador Nikki Haley, former Arkansas Gov. Asa Hutchinson, and biotech entrepreneur and "anti-woke" activist Vivek Ramaswamy are among the other candidates already in the race.
+U.S. Sen. Tim Scott of South Carolina, former U.N.
+Ambassador Nikki Haley, former Arkansas Gov. Asa Hutchinson and biotech entrepreneur and "anti-woke" activist Vivek Ramaswamy are among the other candidates already in the race.

+During the town hall, Trump called the ballooning field — which critics worry will split the anti-Trump vote — a "good thing" for his candidacy, but wondered why some long-shot candidates are bothering.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.